-NJ Bankruptcy Lawyers Assist Clients with the Bankruptcy Re-Filing Process
+Our Caring NJ Bankruptcy Lawyers Can Assist You With The Bankruptcy Re-Filing Process

 Bankruptcy can provide a fresh start for individuals and families.
-However, sometimes circumstances do not make a fresh start possible.
+But sometimes circumstances don’t make a fresh start possible.
 If you are facing overwhelming debt and have filed for bankruptcy before, you may not be able to file again.
-Should you not be eligible, or should it not be your best option for protecting your interests, a knowledgeable bankruptcy attorney can also advise you regarding the possibility of a loan modification for saving your home in Central or South Jersey.
+Should you not be eligible, or should it not be your best option for protecting your interests, a knowledgeable bankruptcy attorney can also advise you regarding the possibility of loan modification for saving your home in Central or South Jersey.

-The New Jersey bankruptcy lawyers at Brenner Spiller & Archer, LLP will meet with you to determine if you qualify for a different type of bankruptcy this time around.
+The caring New Jersey bankruptcy lawyers at Brenner Spiller & Archer will meet with you to determine if you qualify for a different type of bankruptcy this time around.
 For more than 30 years, we have been dedicated to helping individuals get through their financial struggles.
 You also may be permitted to file the same Chapter again.

 Can You Still File for Bankruptcy Under the 2005 Law?